 The potential was buzzing around Magee before he had even stepped foot into the WWF territory.
 Nine months after his All Japan Pro Wrestling debut, Magee was set to compete in a tryout match in Rochester, New York, for the WWF.
 Vince undoubtedly loved what he saw on tape and was eagerly awaiting his debut to see what this physical specimen had to offer.

-Vince could have easily given Magee a squash match against any of the lower-ranked talents of the WWF, but so tremendous was the potential and promise around Magee, Vince decided to pair him up with one of his greatest talents, a mid-card heel named Bret Hart.
+Vince could have easily given Magee a squash match against any of the WWF’s lower-ranked talents, but so tremendous was the potential and promise around Magee, Vince decided to pair him up with one of his greatest talents, a mid-card heel named Bret Hart.

 Initially, Bret wasn’t pleased about being booked to sell and lose to a guy who had hardly gotten his feet wet in the business.
 Vince was able to reassure The Hitman by saying that he was chosen for this match because Bret was the one who could make this Magee prospect look his best.
 He also reassured that only the fans would see this match and that it would never air to a larger audience.
 The connection of Magee being trained by Bret’s father Stu was a contributing factor, too.